 The Arc'teryx Covert Hoody is stylish, warm, heavyweight fleece for $199.
-It features 2 zippered hand warmer pockets and a small pocket on the left arm, perfect for keys, or a ski pass.
+It features two zippered handwarmer pockets and a small pocket on the left arm, perfect for keys, or a ski pass.
 This jacket has a relaxed, casual fit and looks as good in the mountains as it does in a more urban setting.
-Those with long torsos, beware. this fleece has a short hem.
-When the cold wind starts to blow, protect your ears and head with the deep, warm hood.
+Those with long torsos, beware; this fleece has a short hem.
+When the cold wind starts to blow, be sure to protect your ears and head with the deep, warm hood.

 The thick, warm knit loft of this fleece doesn't breathe very well.
 Running, hiking, or skinning in this jacket would only be appropriate on the coldest of days.
-This is more of a jacket for bundling up around town, or keeping warm on the chair lift than endurance heavy activities.
-The Patagonia Better Sweater Hoody has breathable stretchy side panels, making it more breathable and versatile than the Covert Hoody.
+This is more of a jacket for bundling up around town or keeping warm on the chairlift than endurance-heavy activities.
+The Patagonia Better Sweater Hoody has breathable, stretchy side panels, making it more breathable and versatile than the Covert Hoody.
 We preferred the Patagonia Crosstrek Hoody when we wanted a high level of breathability and style.

 This jacket fits nicely under a ski jacket or any roomy hardshell.
 If you're one who likes the triple threat warming action of a fleece under a puffy under a shell, the Covert Hoody is too loose fitting and bulky to incorporate into this system.
 The stiff, laminated pocket zippers are very noticeable and annoying under lots of layers or under a harness.
-We'd recommend considering the Patagonia R1 or Black Diamond CoEfficient Hoody - both scored perfect 10 out of 10s for this metric.
+We'd recommend considering the Patagonia R1 or Black Diamond CoEfficient Hoody if layering is essential.

 For a fleece, the Covert Hoody holds up well against light rain, repelling mist and lighter raindrops much better than the Better Sweater, and some of the more breathable jackets like the Black Diamond CoEffiecient Hoody.
 This is especially advantageous considering you're likely to wear this jacket as a stand-alone layer around town, where you're unlikely to be carrying a pack with a quiver of jackets.
 Against the wind, this fleece is not as vulnerable as the lightweight Patagonia R1, but anything harder than a light breeze will cut right through.

 This fleece had our testers feeling stylish and toasty warm at the boulders and on chilly winter nights around town.
-It works better as a stand-alone jacket than most of the fleeces in this selection due to its weather resistant capabilities, but the short cut and loose fit make it less appropriate for backcountry rambles and high mountain missions.
+It works better as a stand-alone jacket than most of the fleeces in this selection due to its weather resistant capabilities.
+However, the short cut and loose fit make it less appropriate for backcountry rambles and high mountain missions.